prime-slam/sova/README.md

 # Examples

-Examples of using the voxel-based pipeline are presented in the [`examples`](https://github.com/prime-slam/sova/tree/main/examples) directory with the all necessary instructions of how to run them.
+Examples of using the voxel-based pipeline are presented in the [`examples`](https://github.com/prime-slam/sova/tree/main/examples) directory with the all necessary instructions of how to run them (check also README.md).

 # Contributing